ArubikU/polyloft/errors.md

 When creating a generic with constraints, example class AnimalContainer<T extends Animal>, and laster AnimalContainer<NotAnAnimal>, the engine should check if NotAnAnimal is subclass of Animal, and throw an error if not.

-The others are based on the same principle, when instantiating a generic type with specific type parameters, the engine should check if the provided type parameters satisfy the constraints defined in the generic type. or when a function with generic type parameters is called, the engine should check if the provided arguments match the expected types based on the generic constraints of the class instance.
+The others are based on the same principle, when instantiating a generic type with specific type parameters, the engine should check if the provided type parameters satisfy the constraints defined in the generic type. or when a function with generic type parameters is called, the engine should check if the provided arguments match the expected types based on the generic constraints of the class instance. use ast.Type and GenericBound of ClassDef and ClassInstance when building

 ### TestGenerics and others